kaushikkateel/KannadaOCR-using-CNN/README.md

 1. Clone this repository
 2. Open CMD in cloned directory
-3. Run requirements.txt by typing
+3. Install the required modules by typing

    `pip install -r requirements.txt`